escapechen/FriedasBirdview/docs/WINDOWS_PORT.md

    workload.
 Include MSVC v143 x64/x86, CMake tools, Ninja, and the Windows 11 SDK.
 2. The **Qt Online Installer**, open-source edition.
-Install a 64-bit `msvc2022_64` Qt 6 kit.
-Prefer the same Qt 6.10 series used by the Flatpak runtime and select Qt WebEngine.
+Install a 64-bit `msvc2022_64` Qt 6.10-or-newer kit and select Qt WebEngine.
+The release VM is tested with Qt 6.11.1.
 3. **Git for Windows** for repository access.
 4. **vcpkg**, then install the CMake-visible OpenSSL development package: